Zhengzhou University: Campus

 Zhengzhou University now has four campuses covering 1070 acres land across Zhengzhou City.
 The main campus covers 799 acres of land on Science Avenue and Changchun Road in North-West section of Zhengzhou City.
 It is one of the most beautiful campuses in China with a construction cost of more than two billion Yuan.
 Majority of schools and faculties are located at main campus.

 The east campus is the campus of previous Henan Medical University in the city center between Zhongyuan Road and Jianshe Road.
 The clinical stage of medical education is held on this campus.
 The First Affiliated Hospital of Zhengzhou University, with more than 10,000 sickbeds, is the largest hospital in the world.

-The south campus is the campus of previous Zhengzhou University in the city center area of Daxue Road, while the north campus is the campus of previous Zhengzhou University of Technology in the city center of Wenhua Road.
+The south campus is the campus of previous Zhengzhou University in the city center area of Daxue Road.

+The north campus is the campus of previous Zhengzhou University of Technology in the city center of Wenhua Road 97.
+Some of the buildings were constructed with the help of USSR.
+One of the most famous School: the School of Cyberspace Security is located in here.
+The school of Cyberspace Security has three programs for Bachelor, which are among the best in Zhengzhou University.

 Staff, Programs, Students

 After years of balanced development, Zhengzhou University now is a multi-discipline institution with 12 fields, such as science, engineering, medicine, literature, history, philosophy, law, economics, management science, pedagogy, agriculture and arts.
-Currently there are six national key disciplines, condensed matter physics, materials processing engineering, history of ancient China, organic chemistry, chemical technology, pathology and pathophysiology; 7 disciplines ranked top 1% in ESI globally; 21 first-level disciplines are authorized to confer doctoral degrees, 3 independent second-level disciplines to confer doctoral degrees, 55 first-level disciplines to confer master's degrees, as well as 24 post-doctoral research stations.
+Currently there are six national key disciplines, condensed matter physics, materials processing engineering, history of ancient China, organic chemistry, chemical technology, pathology and pathophysiology; 21 first-level disciplines are authorized to confer doctoral degrees, 3 independent second-level disciplines to confer doctoral degrees, 55 first-level disciplines to confer master's degrees, as well as 24 post-doctoral research stations.
 There are 51 Schools and departments as well as 9 affiliated hospitals in Zhengzhou University.
 The number of staff is over 6,000, 4000 academic members, 37 academicians of the Chinese Academy of Science and Engineering (15 full-time, 22 part-time and 4 oversea), 747 professors, and 1,600 associate professors.
 In year 2020, there are around 51,000 undergraduate students, 19,000 graduate students and 2,600 international students studying in Zhengzhou University.